Based on Joel Mokyr, The Enlightened Economy (Yale, 2009)

 Philosophy will attain perfection when either Mechanic Labourers shall have Philosophical heads, or the Philosophers shall have Mechanical Hands.10

-Mokyr observes that many of the technologies of the Industrial Revolution were developed by exactly this sort of person — James Watt, John Smeaton, Josiah Wedgwood and Isambard Kingdom Brunel being prominent examples.
+Many of the technologies of the Industrial Revolution were developed by exactly this sort of person — James Watt, John Smeaton, Josiah Wedgwood and Isambard Kingdom Brunel being prominent examples.

 Bacon argued that the expansion of knowledge would necessarily be a collaborative process, with philosophers pooling their observations and debating their hypotheses.
 The Royal Society was formed in 1666 to encourage this kind of collaboration.
-The Royal Society also endorsed Bacon’s idea that the purpose of scientific knowledge was to improve human welfare.
+The Royal Society endorsed Bacon’s belief that the purpose of scientific knowledge was to improve human welfare.

 The Method of Detail